srijal30/genuine-djinn/GUI.md

 `parent` - the parent menu class
 `master` - the master window `ChatApp`

-Don't worry about this for now.
+Do not worry about this for now.
 Needs some more cleanup before it can be integrated.

 ## Where to hook into for integration